bahtiyartan/troia/docs/03Platformbasics.rst

 Client(s)
 =========

-It is not possible to log in an application server and run a troia application directly on application server.To do this operations you need a TROIA client.
-Most used TROIA client is a java application that is able to connect application server and draw troia applications on user interface.
+It is not possible to log in an application server and run a troia application directly on application server.
+To do this operations you need a TROIA client.
+Most used TROIA client is desktop client (also called java client or swing client) that is able to connect application server and draw troia applications on user interface.
+The main functionality of this client is getting user actions passing them to application server and drawing resulting screen to user interface.

+Additionally there are different kind of clients such as web client and web services.
+All these clients are not able to run TROIA codes, their basic responsibility is transferring user interactions to server and handling application server response.

 Licence Server
 ==============